The 5-Stage Leadership Change Process

 you’ve got the right idea.

-Sustainable behavior change isn’t quick—but it is achievable with the right structure and support.
+Sustainable behavior change isn't quick, but it is achievable with the right structure and support.

-If you’d like to explore whether 360° Coaching is a good fit for your context,
+If you'd like to explore whether 360 Coaching is a good fit for your context — in Austin, across Central Texas, or remotely — I'm happy to talk it through.

 Frequently Asked Questions